cardano-foundation/CIPs/CIP-????/README.md

-For each oracle update address currently assigned to a policy ID, the indexer monitors the blockchain for non-minting transactions that only send ADA from the oracle update address to itself and contain CIP-???? token metadata updates.
+For each oracle update address currently assigned to a policy ID, the indexer monitors the blockchain for non-minting transactions that only send ADA from the oracle update address to itself and contain CIP-86 token metadata updates.
 The indexer applies these metadata updates in the order defined in [Order of application for updates](#order-of-application-for-updates).
-CIP-???? metadata updates are applied to the asset classes and metadata fields that they target, while keeping all other fields the same.
+CIP-86 metadata updates are applied to the asset classes and metadata fields that they target, while keeping all other fields the same.

 For tabular metadata updates, the bytestring CSV value may get broken up